(a multimedia music theater work for trombonist/performance artist)

 Cybeline is a music theater work about a cyborg trying to be a talk show host to prove she is human.
 It is about nature, virtual reality, biotechnology, and the mass media – and about finding the heart and poetry in technology as it also contemplates its horrors.
 We explore our notion that the creation of a cyborg does not depend on the metalization of the body, but on the programmability of the mind.
 We live in a wired together, prosthetic world of global “cyberbia“ where our minds are programmed by the mass media.
 Since our minds are programmed, we are all cyborgs.
 Cybeline can project her thoughts, both conscious and unconscious, directly onto a screen that is an extension of her body.
 She uses this ability to create her show.
 A loud buzzer switches her on and off the air.
 All is integrated into a 45 minute surround-sound mini opera with computer-generated accompaniment, video and live electronics.

 To download the PDF score of Cybeline click here.
 (3.6 megs) The PDF file is almost illegible on a computer screen, but prints beautifully.
-The score is on European A4 paper.
-To print, Americans should use legal size paper.
-If using letter size paper, select "Page Scaling" and then "Fit to Page" when Adobe's printer window opens.
+The score is on legal size paper (8.5 x 14 inches.)
+Europeans can use A3 paper and trim the score to size after printing.

 3. The YouTube Video (Complete Work)